Annerley FC: History

 Annerley FC had another good season in 1960, finishing runners-up in Division One, but then lost players prior to the 1961 season to the emerging ethnic clubs including Hellenic and Polonia.
 When the Queensland Soccer Federation was formed in 1962, Annerley decided to remain with the Brisbane & Ipswich Soccer Football Association.
-It won the association Division One title in spectacular style going 24 matches undefeated, but lost the final of the Tristram Shield 3-2 to Hollandia in extra time.
+It won the association Division One title in spectacular style going 24 matches undefeated, but lost the final of the Tristram Shield 3–2 to Hollandia in extra time.
 After the 1963 season, Annerley joined QSF's Division Two which was expanded from 8 to 12 teams in 1964 to include clubs from the association which had disbanded.
 Annerley remained in Division Two for a decade until winning the title and promotion to Division One in 1973.

 In 1977, with Brisbane's top two clubs Brisbane Lions and Brisbane City joining the first season of the NSL, Annerley finished third in Division One.
 This qualified them for the national cup competition, the 1978 NSL Cup in which they were knocked out after a first round heavy defeat to Brisbane Lions.

 Since 1983, Annerley has competed in more seasons at the third tier of Brisbane football than any other club (25 seasons, up to 2016), and also been premiers the most times at this level (4 premiership titles, in 1984, 1990, 1998 and 2013).
-The club has also won four grand finals during this period, the latest being a 5-4 penalty shoot-out victory over Bayside United after a 3-3 draw in the 2012 Premier Division Two grand final.
+The club has also won four grand finals during this period, the latest being a 5-4 penalty shoot-out victory over Bayside United after a 3–3 draw in the 2012 Premier Division Two grand final.

-In 2019, the Mens City League 6 Axis of Evil completed the season unbeaten in both the league and the finals series achieving a Premiership and Championship double, only conceding 12 goals in their 20 game undefeated run.
+In 2019, the Mens City League 6 Team, the Axis of Evil completed the season unbeaten in both the league and the finals series achieving a Premiership and Championship double, only conceding 12 goals in their 20 game undefeated run.